zoltan-baba/devcenter-wip/docs/ios/code-signing.md

 to the `Select method for export`).

-### Configure Xamarin Archive to create the signed IPA
+### Configure the Xamarin Archive step to create the signed IPA

-Once you have all your code signing files [collected](#collect-the-required-files-with-codesigndoc), and you have the `Certificate and profile installer` and the `Xamarin Archive` steps in the workflow, you can start a build and get a signed IPA.
+Once you have all your code signing files [collected](#collect-the-required-files-with-codesigndoc), and you have the `Certificate and profile installer`, you can start a build and get a signed IPA.

 To control what kind of code signing the IPA should be signed with, all you have to do is:

-1. select the `Xamarin Archive` step in the app's Workflow Editor
+1. Make sure that you have the `Xamarin Archive` step in the app's Workflow Editor and select it.

-1. set the `Xamarin solution configuration` input to the Xamarin project Configuration you want to use (e.g. `Release`)
+1. Set the `Xamarin solution configuration` input of the step to the Xamarin project Configuration you want to use (e.g. `Release`).

-1. set the `Xamarin solution platform` input to `iPhone`
+1. Set the `Xamarin solution platform` input to `iPhone`.

-You can control the code signing type in your Xamarin project, by settings the code signing configurations for the Configuration in Xamarin Studio.
+You can control the code signing type in your Xamarin project by setting the code signing configurations in Xamarin Studio.

-_If you want to use more than one code signing type (e.g. to create both Ad Hoc and App Store signed apps), you should create more than one Release configuration in Xamarin Studio, and set the separate configurations to the types you want to use (e.g. one to Ad Hoc, and the second one to App Store)._
+_If you want to use more than one code signing type (for example, to create both Ad Hoc and App Store signed apps), you should create more than one Release configuration in Xamarin Studio, and set the separate configurations to the types you want to use (e.g. one to Ad Hoc, and the second one to App Store)._